Percentage of households with broadband internet connection. The 2023 County Health Rankings used data from 2017-2021 for this measure.

-Access to reliable, high-speed broadband internet improves access to education, employment, and health care opportunities and is associated with increased economic development.
-In 2020, the bipartisan Broadband DATA act was passed by the federal government to improve broadband access and speeds by 2025.
-Yet, an estimated 19 million Americans lack access to reliable broadband internet.
-Over half of US counties (57%) experience speeds below the federally defined broadband standard (25 Mbps down/3 Mbps up), but in rural counties this percentage jumps to 65%.
-However, broadband access is not an issue exclusive to rural areas.
-Low-income neighborhoods in urban areas have been systematically excluded from broadband service in “digital redlining".[5,6] Broadband access is required to efficiently support employment opportunities, workforce development, education, health care (telehealth), and access to/enrollment in state and federal programs (e.g. SNAP).
-Broadband access can foster social connectedness, particularly among older populations, reducing the burden of social isolation, strengthening community support, and decreasing loneliness.
+Access to reliable, high-speed broadband internet improves access to education, employment, and health care opportunities and is associated with increased economic development.1 In 2021, the federal government enacted the Infrastructure Investment and Jobs Act under Sec.
+60102—Grants for Broadband Deployment to provide grants for places and institutions that lack broadband access to improve their broadband quality services, such as speed, reliability, and consistency, by the end of the fiscal year 2026.2 Yet, an estimated 19 million Americans lack access to reliable broadband internet.3 On average, half of U.S. counties experience speeds below the federally defined broadband standard of 25 megabytes per second (Mbps) download and 3 Mbps upload.4 Broadband access is not an issue exclusive to rural areas.
+Low-income neighborhoods in urban areas have been systematically excluded from broadband service, referred to as “digital redlining."5 Broadband access is required to efficiently support employment opportunities, workforce development, education, health care (telehealth), and access to/enrollment in state and federal programs (e.g., Supplemental Nutrition Assistance Program or SNAP).4 Broadband access can foster social connectedness, particularly among older populations, reducing the burden of social isolation, strengthening community support, and decreasing loneliness.6

 Key Measure Methods